-To pass the Masters, students must gain a weighted average mark of 50 or more in modules worth 180 credits.
+To pass the MSc students must gain an average mark of 50 or more overall.
 In addition the total credit value of all modules marked below 40 must not exceed 30 credits and for all modules marked below 50 must not exceed 55 credits.

-Students who gain a weighted average mark of 70 or more over 180 credits and no mark below 40 will be eligible for the award of a Distinction.
-Students who gain a weighted average mark of 60 or more over 180 credits and no mark below 40 will be eligible for the award of a Merit.
+Students who gain an average mark of 70 or more overall including a mark of 60 or more for the dissertation and have no mark below 40 will be eligible for a Distinction.
+Those gaining an average mark of 60 or more overall including a mark of 50 or more for the dissertation and have no mark below 40 will be eligible for a Merit.